byuu/byuu.org/higan/README.md

 and byuu continued development under the name [ares](/ares).
 It is available under the GNU GPL version 3 or later.

+higan-the-project encompasses
+the multi-system emulator released under the name [byuu](../byuu/), which is mostly just a simplified user-interface for the same emulation cores.

   - [Source code](https://github.com/higan-emu/higan)

 # Documentation